Azubi-Africa/Career_Accelerator_P5-NLP/readme.md

-# Python Homeworks
+# Live Project : Natural Language Processing

 ## Description

-This repository contains homeworks you shoud take.
-It will help you for the imcoming python assessment.
+This repository contains the ressources to start the NLP-related live project you shoud take.

 # Assignments
 Find the list of the assignment to do bellow: